BioplatformsAustralia/bpaotu/README.md

 root@420c1d1e9fe4:~# /app/docker-entrypoint.sh django-admin otu_ingest $dir $yyyy_mm_dd
 ```

-> If `docker-compose exec runserver bash` does not work, then find the id of the container
+> If `docker compose exec runserver bash` does not work, then find the id of the container
-> with `docker container ls` (the system will need to be running for this to work, i.e. with `docker-compose up`)
+> with `docker container ls` (the system will need to be running for this to work, i.e. with `docker compose up`)
 > and then run `docker exec -it 2361ab2339af bash` (name will be different for the reader)

 `$dir` is the base directory for the abundance and taxonomy files.